Last Updated on September 22, 2020 by Anisa

 Most tourists flock to Rome, Florence, and Venice.
 While I love all those cities, some areas feel like tourist traps.
 Except for the area around the Duomo, Milan feels more like real-world Italy.

 The ratio of locals to tourists in Milan is much more balanced than in the other popular Italian cities.
 You can explore the different neighborhoods and pretend that you’re a resident.
+Additionally, there are also a lot of romantic things to do in Milan.

 Should You Visit Milan?